scriptJedi/Image-Optimization/README.md

 ```

 ### Script Output
-The script creates a folder named imgs, which contains two subfolders: jpg_png and webp.
+The script creates a folder named imgs, which contains two subfolders: jpg and webp.
 Each subfolder includes two versions of images, optimized for mobile (300px) and desktop (1200px).

 ### HTML Markup
 Additionally, the script generates a picture.html file.
 This file provides a demo markup for implementing responsive images using the <picture> element and <source> tags.
 Replace the placeholder paths in the HTML file with the actual paths to your optimized images.